aklevans/KNCScrobbler/README.md

 # KNCScrobbler
 This program allows users to track the songs they listen to WKNC 88.1 onto their last.fm profile.
-Note: The website may take few minutes to load if it has been inactive for over 15 minutes as per render.com's free hosting policy
+The website may take few minutes to load if it has been inactive for over 15 minutes as per render.com's free hosting policy

 https://kncscrobbler.app/